jonthebeef/cursordone/tasks/enhance-ref-update-button.md

    - Integrates with toast notifications

 ## Notes

 The button now provides clear visual feedback during updates and prevents accidental double-clicks.
 The implementation maintains consistency with the app's design system and provides a smooth user experience.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis